COVID-19 Vaccine May Not Lead To Big Profits

 Hence, it may be too optimistic to ascribe a higher valuation to pharma companies that are making progress on the vaccine.
 Moderna's announcement of positive clinical trial results have sent its valuation skyrocketing, but the company is unlikely to ever see significant profits from it.
 Although there may be a reasonable return for its efforts, the margins are likely insufficient to justify the 300%+ increase in the share price from 3 months ago.

 Even if we assume the eventual vaccine maker is allowed to reap a reasonable return from vaccine production, the economics of vaccine sales are not particularly attractive.
-Unlike a treatment that has to be re-administered at regular intervals and thus establishes a stable stream of cash flows, vaccines are one-and-done exercises that do not provide recurring benefits to the company.
+Unlike a treatment that has to be re-administered at regular intervals and thus establishes a stable stream of cash flows, vaccines are typically administered on a one-off or very infrequent basis, and thus would not provide recurring cash flows to the same extent.
 Therefore, it would provide a one-off bump in profitability in the best-case scenario.

 Hence, contrary to current expectations, I believe valuations of pharma companies that currently lead the race for a COVID-19 vaccine are likely to experience a significant de-rating if a viable vaccine is found.
-This event would likely serve to validate the idea that a COVID-19 vaccine will not generate large profits for the company that produces it.
+This event is likely to validate the hypothesis that a COVID-19 vaccine will not generate large profits for the company that produces it.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.

-Note: Editor's note: This article was modified to clarify the typical frequency of vaccine administration.